kwikteam/phy-doc/install.md

 ### 4. Use phy

 Open an IPython terminal with `ipython` or a notebook server with `ipython notebook`.
-Using the notebook is recommended for extended use.
+Using the notebook is recommended when you want to do custom analyses.
 The notebook offers a web interface to write Python code, run analyses, and display visualizations.

 Import phy with `import phy`.
 To import a subpackage: `import phy.io`, for example.
 Then use tab completion to find the functions and classes available.